kyma-project/website/src/blog-posts/9-release-0.6-plan.md

 author: "Piotr Bochynski, Product Owner @Kyma"
 tags:
   - release
-title: "Release 0.6 is scheduled"
+title: "Kyma 0.6 Cairo scheduled for release on 14.01.2019"
 ---

-Kyma Release 0.6 is planned for 14.01.2018!

-Here you can check what to expect:

-Knative integration is one of the release priorities.
-The new Working Group (wg-knative on Slack) will make Knative components available in Kyma clusters.
-With Knative feature toggle enabled, Kyma components will use Knative eventing for messages, and Knative ingress gateway for API exposure.
-We will also explore other possibilities, e.g. how to use Knative for serverless (lambdas/functions), but for these results, you can expect in future releases of Kyma.
+With winter holidays and 2019 around the corner, let's think about something hotter and more exotic.
+A city perhaps...
+Cairo?
+Sounds good, right?

+If you're wondering what does Cairo have to do with Kyma, we're happy to explain.
+We decided that new releases need a cool common identification theme.
+After a long, coffee-fuelled brainstorming session we decided to name our releases after major cities in the world.
+Cool, right?

+Soooo...
+What can you expect from Kyma 0.6 Cairo?

+Knative integration is our main focus for this release.
+The new Knative Working Group ([click here to visit its Slack channel](https://kyma-community.slack.com/messages/CEC6R4T6U)) works tirelessly to make Knative components available in Kyma clusters.
+By enabling a special toggle you will be able to delegate the eventing and messaging duties to Knative and use its ingress gateway for API exposure.

-Working Group Prow is also accelerating in this release.
-Soon all contributors will be able to see the build status and logs for their pull requests.
-Moreover, release 0.6 will be built with new infrastructure.
+The [Prow Working Group](https://kyma-community.slack.com/messages/CD7GJ41QE) is also firing on all cylinders.
+Soon all contributors will be able to see the build status and the logs for their pull requests.
+What's even more exciting, Cairo will be built using the new CI architecture!

-Release 0.6 will bring also a more consistent naming for our components.
-Kyma users know Kubernetes and are comfortable with using namespaces, therefore we no longer hide them behind the term "environment".
-Kyma users will see Namespaces instead of Environments in the Console UI.
+We're also working on a more consistent naming scheme for all of our components.
+As Kyma users are well familiar with Kubernetes Namespaces, we decided to abandon our custom term "Environment" and use the Kubernetes standard instead.
-Another naming change will affect "Remote Environment", which will become the Application and you can expect changes in controllers, custom resources and UI in this area.
-It is just a step in the direction of [Application Connectivity vision](https://github.com/kyma-project/community/blob/master/capabilities/application-connectivity.md)
+The renaming will also affect the Application Connector, as we'll say goodbye to "Remote Environments" and start using the "Application" name instead.
+This is an important step that follows our [Application Connectivity vision](https://github.com/kyma-project/community/blob/master/capabilities/application-connectivity.md).
+You can read more about both renaming efforts in [this](https://kyma-community.slack.com/archives/CD0K2NSQZ/p1544519219008800) Slack post.

-In parallel we are working continuously on the Kyma UI/UX - you can expect a better navigation structure and technical foundation for UI modularization and extensibility achieved by switching Console UI to Luigi framework.
+In parallel, we are working continuously on the Kyma UI/UX - you can expect a better navigation structure and technical foundation for UI modularization and extensibility, achieved by switching Console UI to Luigi framework.

-With the Kyma 0.6, we want also improve code quality by introducing common libraries and unification of acceptance tests code base.
-There is also a plan to deliver tooling for testing Service Catalog UI.
+With the 0.6 release, we aim to improve code quality by introducing common libraries and unifying the acceptance tests code base.
+Additionally, the delivery of tools for testing the Service Catalog UI is planned.

-Kyma takes security seriously and in this release, we want to extend a security model for UI-API-layer (GraphQL) with authorization concept.
+Last, but definitely not the least, we're continuously improving the security of Kyma.
+In the 0.6 release we're extending the UI-API Layer (GraphQL) with an authorization concept.

-You can find all items planned for Kyma release 0.6 in [Zenhub](https://app.zenhub.com/workspaces/kyma---all-repositories-5b6d5985084045741e744dea/reports?report=release&release=5c015e1eda763f3a7c15abef)
+You can find all items planned for the 0.6 in [Zenhub](https://app.zenhub.com/workspaces/kyma---all-repositories-5b6d5985084045741e744dea/reports?report=release&release=5c015e1eda763f3a7c15abef).
+Come back and check out Kyma 0.6 Cairo when it's released on 14.01.2019 and keep an eye out for more Kyma news and updates on our blog.

-Starting with this release, we will also identify every Kyma release by more remarkable name in addition to the numeric identifiers.
-Kyma release 0.6 is named Cairo.
+See you around!